keymetrics/doc-pm2/en/runtime/quick-start.md

 ## Do more with the CLI

-Using tabulation, you can use the autocompletion:
+Use the tabulation to autocomplete and discover new commands:

 ![pm2 autocompletion]({{ site.baseurl }}{% link img/runtime/autocomplete.png %})

-Use `--help`to get more information on a command:
+Use the `--help` flag to get more informations:

 ![pm2 help]({{ site.baseurl }}{% link img/runtime/help.png %})